-As of 31 December 2013 Dixy Holding Limited (Cyprus) was 18% owned by Megapolis Holdings (Overseas) Ltd and 82% by Dixy Retail Limited (BVI), which is in its turn was 100% owned by Megapolis Holdings (Overseas) Ltd. Megapolis Holdings (Overseas) Ltd and CJSC "Trade Company Megapolis" are the parts of the Mercury Group.
+As of 31 December 2014 and 2013 Dixy Holding Limited (Cyprus) was 18% owned by Megapolis Holdings (Overseas) Ltd and 82% by Dixy Retail Limited (BVI), which is in its turn was 100% owned by Megapolis Holdings (Overseas) Ltd. Megapolis Holdings (Overseas) Ltd is the part of the Mercury Group.
 Mercury Group is ultimately controlled by Mr. Igor Kesaev.

-These consolidated financial statements of the Group were signed and authorized for release by the General Director and the Head of IFRS Reporting of OJSC Dixy Group on 7 April 2014.
+These consolidated financial statements of the Group were signed and authorized for release by the General Director and the Head of IFRS Reporting of OJSC Dixy Group on 2 April 2015.